Health and Welfare Plan / FAQs

 What do I need to do in the event of the death of a covered family member?

-*For Life Insurance Benefits, please see page 58 of the current Health & Welfare Summary Plan Description.
+*For Life Insurance Benefits, refer to the current Health & Welfare Summary Plan Description.

 How much life insurance do I have if I'm covered under the health plan?